 As well as being organised inside the car, you also have to be on top of your everyday life stuff like cooking and keeping stuff clean.
 I know, I know, I need to calm the farm down and stop being so exciting!
 But all of this will make your life so much easier when you’re sleeping in your car, somewhere beautiful, well away from everything.

-The space restrictions can make this all a bit tricky, especially if your newly built camper car is going to be your long-term home, so I’ve put together my shopping guide of all the items that are essential for every trip.
+The space restrictions can make this all a bit tricky, especially if your new to car camping or is this is going to be your long-term home, so I’ve put together my shopping guide of all the items that are essential for car camping.
 Most of these are very much tried and tested and some of them are things I really, really wish I’d had.
 So here’s everything you’ll need to kit out your camper car.

 Want to learn more about camping in your car in Australia?
 Check these out: